How to Keep Your Enema Kit Clean, Dry, and Mold-Free

 If this idea is as unappealing to you as it is to us, then keep reading!

-Keeping your enema kit thoroughly cleaned and dried after use, will not only keep nasty bacteria build-up and mold growth away but also increase the longevity of your kit.
+Keeping your enema kit spotless and dry after use, will not only keep nasty bacteria build-up and mold growth away but also increase the longevity of your kit.

 If it’s possible, disassemble the entire enema kit, removing the tubing from your bag or bucket and taking care to open the valve, and remove the tip from the tubing.